-You don’t need a gym membership (or any gym equipment at home) to get in some exercise.
+You don’t need a gym membership to get in some exercise.
 Many people know this, but end up taking the wrong approach, missing out on a lot of benefits.

 Here’s how to get the most out of working out without weights (aka bodyweight exercises).

-I’m a fan of any type of good competition, but there are two “sports” I just can’t seem to get into.
-In fact, they bore the crap out of me:
+I’m a fan of any type of good competition, but there are two “sports” I just can’t seem to get into:

 Golf and NASCAR.

-However, when it comes to exercise, the idea of only doing cardio for the rest of my life… well, I’d rather watch paint dry on a race car in the middle of a golf course.
+However, when it comes to exercise, if my only option were to just do cardio the rest of my life… well, I’d rather watch paint dry on a race car in the middle of a golf course.

 I’m not dogging cardio.
 It’s a critical component of getting in shape.